 The power source can be supplied from different types of generators.
 However, some generators may not provide sufficient power for the welding power source to operate correctly.
-Generators with Automatic Voltage Regulation (AVR) or with equivalent or better type of regulation, with rated power 20 kW, are recommended.
+Generators with Automatic Voltage Regulation (AVR) or with equivalent or better type of regulation, with a rated power of 20 kW, are recommended.